Lasso and probabilistic inequalities for multivariate point processes: Introduction

 \subsubsection{The Poisson model}

-Let us start with a very simple example which will be somehow a toy problem here with respect to the other settings.
-In this example we take $T = 1$ and assume that we observe $M$ i.i.d.
-Poisson processes on $[0,1]$ with common intensity $f^*:[0,1]\longmapsto\R_+$.
+Let us start with a very simple example which will be somehow a toy problem here compared to the other examples.
+In this example, we take $T = 1$ and assume that we observe $M$ i.i.d.
+Poisson processes on $[0,1]$ with common intensity $f_0\dvtx [0,1]\longmapsto\R_+$.
 Asymptotic properties are obtained when $M$ tends to infinity.
-In this case, for any $m$,
+In this case, the intensity $\lambda^{(m)}$ of the $m$th process $N^{(m)}$ is $f_0$, which does not depend on $m$: Therefore, for any $m\in\{1,\ldots,M\}$ and any $t$, we set